What is Orthodontic?

 RetainersRetainers are braces that don’t actively move teeth.
-Instead, they make sure that teeth stay in their correct positions after other orthodontic treatment has finished.
-They can be removable or fixed.
-Without a retainer, teeth tend to move back towards their original positions.
-A retainer is usually worn for at least six months, but most orthodontists advocate keeping it permanently.
+Instead, they ensure that the teeth continue to be in their proper position after other orthodontic treatment is over.
+They can be fixed or detachable.
+Teeth tend to return to their normal places without a retainer.
+The majority of orthodontists recommend wearing a retainer permanently, but it is often worn for at least six months.

 Plastic AlignersA relatively new type of orthodontic treatment allows teeth to be straightened using removable, see-through, plastic aligners (e.g. Invisalign).
 This treatment is only suitable for certain people.